FREE SHIPPING on purchases over 1,500 CZK 📦

 What is premenstrual dysphoric disorder (PMDD)?

-Almost all of us have experienced the discomfort associated with approaching menstruation.
-According to a Femvie study , up to 80% of women struggle with premenstrual syndrome (PMS) symptoms to some extent .
-The most common include a bloated belly, fatigue, drowsiness, mood swings, acne, or painful and tender breasts.
+Almost every one of us has experienced discomfort associated with impending menstruation.
+According to a Femvie study, up to 80% of women experience symptoms of premenstrual syndrome (PMS) to some extent.
+The most common symptoms include bloating, fatigue, drowsiness, mood swings, acne, and painful or tender breasts.

-However, for some women, the period before menstruation is much more than just a few unpleasant days, as they suffer from premenstrual dysphoric disorder (PMDD).
+For some women, however, the period before menstruation is much more than just a few unpleasant days; they suffer from premenstrual dysphoric disorder (PMDD).

 What is premenstrual dysphoric disorder?

-Premenstrual dysphoric disorder ( PMDD) is a severe form of premenstrual syndrome, a set of physical and psychological symptoms that are associated with the menstrual cycle.
+Premenstrual dysphoric disorder (PMDD) is a severe form of premenstrual syndrome.
+It is a set of physical and psychological symptoms that are linked to the menstrual cycle.

-While PMS can cause discomfort or mood swings , PMDD significantly disrupts a woman’s daily functioning .
-It can make it difficult to work, study, socialize, and have relationships. ( 1 ) In some cases, it can even be associated with suicidal thoughts or intense episodes of anxiety and depression.
+While PMS can cause discomfort or mood swings, PMDD significantly disrupts a woman's daily functioning.
+It can make work, study, social life, and relationships difficult.
+(1) In some cases, it can also be associated with suicidal thoughts or intense episodes of anxiety and depression.

-Premenstrual dysphoric disorder affects approximately 3–8% of women of reproductive age , but the actual number may be higher due to difficulties with diagnosis. ( 2 )
+Premenstrual dysphoric disorder affects approximately 3–8% of women of reproductive age, but the actual number may be higher due to diagnostic difficulties.
+(2)

 Symptoms of PMDD

-Symptoms of PMDD typically appear between ovulation and the start of menstruation and resolve with the onset of menstruation or within a few days after it begins.
-While the main features are emotional symptoms, physical symptoms typical of premenstrual syndrome may also occur.
+PMDD symptoms usually appear between ovulation and the start of menstruation and subside with the onset of menstruation or within a few days after it begins.
+While emotional symptoms are key, physical symptoms typical of premenstrual syndrome may also appear.
 However, each woman may experience PMDD slightly differently.

 • significant mood swings